Technology (aids) to help you in your home

 How much does the TEC service cost?

-The cost is £6.10 per week (unless you have a disability and can claim exemption from VAT, in which case it is £5.20 per week).
-There is no cost for assessment or the installation.
+The cost is £6.30 per week (unless you meet the eligibility criteria for care and support or have a disability and can claim exemption from VAT, in which case it is £5.40 per week).
+There is no cost for assessment, equipment or installation.
 If you have other care services, the cost of TEC can be considered when we assess your contribution.

 How to buy TEC privately

-Miguardian can offer services direct by calling 0800 130 0011 (opening hours are Monday to Friday from 8:30am to 5pm).
-Please note the weekly cost for a pendant / lifeline alarm alone is approximately £4.10 and additional equipment can be purchased if required.
+Miguardian can offer services directly by calling 0800 130 0011 (opening hours are Monday to Friday from 9am to 5pm).
+Please note, at the time of writing, the weekly cost for a personal alarm is £5 per week plus VAT and bundle packages are also available to purchase.

 The Lifeline alarm system is available mainly in the south of Central Bedfordshire and is able to provide assistive technology that can alert someone in the case of an emergency.
 A similar service, Life24 is available to people mainly in the North of Central Bedfordshire.